Last Updated on 16 January 2026 by Cycloscope

 Khinalug is situated in the Northeast of Azerbaijan, on the Greater Caucasus.
 220km from Baku and only 51km from the nearest town of Quba.

 Until 2006, there was no road, and Xinaliq could be reached only on horseback or by a very bumpy 4-wheel-drive ride.
-Still today, the road is not paved and very challenging (not for a Lada of course) but also incredibly scenic.
-Khinalug’s remoteness and unique culture can be a good reason to travel to Azerbaijan.
+Today, the road is still not paved and is very challenging (not for a Lada, of course), but also incredibly scenic.
+Khinalug’s remoteness and unique culture can be compelling reasons to travel to Azerbaijan.

 Where to Stay in Xinaliq

-There are a few guesthouses and a hostel in Xinaliq, they are cheap and can give you a great insight into how people live here.
+There are a few guesthouses and a hostel in Xinaliq; they are cheap and offer a great insight into how people live here.
 Anyway, if you are like us and prefer camping under the stars, there’s no lack of places to pitch your tent around the village.
-Be ready to wake up by roaming cattle though.
+Be ready to wake up by roaming cattle, though.

 Zoroastrianism and Fire Worshipping in Khinalug